JohnEarnest/Octo/docs/BeginnersGuide.md

 A Beginner's Guide to Programming with Chip8
 ============================================
 This document is meant to allow someone with little to no experience programming to ease into working with Octo and Chip8.
 It introduces basic programming concepts as well as the features of the Octo programming language.
+If you'd like to, follow along with examples using [Octo's Web IDE](http://octo-ide.com).

 First Steps
 -----------